jasmarc/Resume/README.markdown

 Experience:
 -----------

+- **Lucid, LLC, New Orleans, Louisiana**
+*Software Engineering Manager 05/2018 - Present*
+  - Lucid provides a marketplace for human answers for businesses and individuals interested in conducting market research.
+The team that I lead provides programmatic API's for suppliers wanting to integrate with Lucid.
+  - I lead a small team of backend API engineers on a variety of projects that involved creating new microservices in Python and Golang, Dockerized and hosted in AWS.
+  - These new services helped to deprecate older, less cost-effective infrastructure and also provided better maintainability as well as a better customer experience.

 - **Apple, Inc., Cupertino, California**
 *Software Engineer 10/2011 - 05/2018*
   - I worked in Safari and WebKit Operations, providing support for continuous integration, testing, deployment and other infrastructure and tooling needed to keep "The Internet" humming along quietly on your iPhone and Mac.